 - console.log(34348.2342343403285953845 * 4310.23409128534);

-Additionally, we can work on multiple lines with variables:
+Additionally, you can work on multiple lines with variables:

-Bear in mind that as soon as you reload a page following modifying it with the Console, it will return to its state prior to your modifying the document, so make sure to save any changes you would like to keep elsewhere.
+Bear in mind that as soon as you reload a page after modifying it within the Console, it will return to its state prior to your modifying the document.
+Make sure to save any changes you would like to keep elsewhere.

 index.html file and add the following lines of HTML: